xenago/ls_updater/README.md

     7. Database in MariaDB or MySQL with a `.my.cnf` file prepared with credentials (see `config.json` details below)
     8. Configured `config.json` alongside the script
 2. **Running ls_updater the easy way:**
-    1. Prepare system to ensure the dependencies are met (for example, by installing the required Python packages with pip)
+    1. Prepare system to ensure the dependencies are met (for example, by installing the required Python 3 packages with `pip`)
     2. `git pull https://github.com/xenago/ls_updater`
     3. `cd ls_updater`
     4. `nano .my.cnf` (only required if you don't already have one elsewhere - if you do, add its path to `config.json`)
     5. `cp default-config.json config.json && nano config.json` (edit to include all necessary information, details below)
-    6. `sudo py ls_updater.py`
+    6. `sudo python3 ls_updater.py`
 3. **Configuration via `config.json`:** (all included in the sample `default-config.json`, which assumes `systemd` & `nginx`)
     - `"branch"`: select the update branch.
 Supported values:
       - `lts` (currently, version 3)